graemefox/mimi/README.md

 detailing the proportions of putative markers which have been removed by the filters, and also retaining all the loci should the user want to access any markers which have been filtered out.

 v0.1 (no longer available) - This is the initial version which should establish core functionality.
 Bugs are likely to be found and improvements/modifications will come in the future.
-This was made by a humble biology PhD student, not a "programmer", so please be patient!

 ### Installation Instructions
 This was made and tested on [Ubuntu Linux](https://www.ubuntu.com/) (currently 19.04) and has been successfully tested on OSX 10.14.3.
 MiMi depends on some other packages (PANDAseq, MUSCLE) which are occasionally updated and which may therefore break MiMi.
 If you have any trouble, you may have found one of these break-inducing updates.
 Please let the author know (g.fox@mmu.ac.uk).